gregvanl/vscode-docs/blogs/2019/wsl/part3/linux-wsl-vscode3.md

 ## Multiple distro support

 You can install multiple Linux distros on Windows.
 In this [Linux development with WSL and VS Code Part 2](TBD), we first installed the Ubuntu "LTS" (Long Term Stable) release, which is currently version 18.04.
-You can install another distro such as Debian from the store (just search for "Ubuntu 16"), such that you end up with two different distros installed.
+You can install another distro such as Debian from the store (just search for "Debian"), such that you end up with two different distros installed.

 ![multiple Linux distros](multiple-distros.png)